Declaration of Internet Freedom

 The declaration started to be translated through a collaborative effort started by Global Voices in August 2012 and at the end of the first week of August, it had been made available into 70 languages, almost half of which were provided by Project Lingua volunteer translators.

+In 2018, the website began to be reduced and by 2020 was seemingly erased and is no longer accessible (see data on archive.org).